Bengay: Overview

 Bengay was developed in France by Dr. Jules Bengué (/fr/) and brought to North America in 1898.
 The name Bengué was Anglicized and commercialized to Ben-Gay (later Bengay).
 It was originally produced by Pfizer Consumer Healthcare, which was acquired by Johnson & Johnson.
 The product is advised to be used topically for adults and children 12 years of age and older, and no more than 3 to 4 times daily.
 The manufacturer recommends storing it between 20 and 25 C.

 According to a study published by MIT Technology Review, the exact mechanism of its efficacy is not known.
 However, evidence indicates that it activates the neuron receptor TRPM8, which appears to keep minor pain signals in the brain from communicating with the spine.

 Hazards

 Bengay and similar products, such as Flexall, Mentholatum, Capzasin and Icy Hot, variously contain menthol, methyl salicylate (oil of wintergreen), and capsaicin as active ingredients and have a potential to cause first-to-third-degree chemical burns.
 Some people have been hospitalized after receiving such burns.

-Methyl salicylate can be toxic when excessively large doses, many multiples of the recommended amount, are administered; but such incidents are very rare.
+Methyl salicylate can be toxic when used excessively in large doses, many multiples of the recommended amount, are administered; but such incidents are very rare.

 In June 2007, a teenage athlete in New York overdosed and died from overexposure to methyl salicylate, having "more than six times the safe amount of the ingredient in her body."